naorlivne/alert_on_rain_tomorrow/README.md

 # Configuration options

-alert_on_rain_tomorrow uses sane defaults but they can all be easily changed:
+alert_on_rain_tomorrow uses sane defaults, but they can all be easily changed:

 | value                  | envvar                 | default value          | notes                                                                                                  |
 |------------------------|------------------------|------------------------|--------------------------------------------------------------------------------------------------------|